San Diego, California | Pre-Conferences: November 28 & 29 | Conference: November 29 — December 2, 2023

 The 2025 theme, “Seconds to Act: Empowering the Response to Cardiac Arrest and Life-Threatening Emergencies,” marks a pivotal evolution.
 For the first time, CASSummit expands its focus beyond sudden cardiac arrest to include other time-sensitive emergencies like opioid overdose and uncontrolled hemorrhage, drawing critical connections across disciplines.

-It’s also the first major event following the release of the new CPR, ECC & First Aid Guidelines, the first full update in five years.
-You’ll hear directly from the experts who shaped them.
+CASSummit is the first major event following the release of the new American Heart Association ECC & CPR Guidelines, the first full update in five years.
+Hear directly from the authors and expert faculty behind the updates and explore their impact across real-world response.

 The Summit is a networking bonanza — participants get to mingle with some of the greatest minds in resuscitation from all over the world.